#1534 $750French velvet boots, c.1890

-These stylish boots are not utilitarian by today's standards, but they were much more functional than the thin, flat slippers of the early nineteenth century.
-Attitudes about a woman's place in society were changing, and this change was reflected in footwear.
+Although not utilitarian by today's standards, these stylish boots were more functional than the thin, flat slippers of the early 19th century.
+Attitudes about a woman's place in society were changing.
+The change was reflected in footwear.

-The boots are fashioned from soft black velvet and are lined with ivory linen.
-I love the turn-down burgundy velvet cuffs.
-They lace up the front and still have the original laces.
-The pointed soles and stacked heels are leather.
+The boots lace up in front with the original laces.
+The pointed soles and stacked heels are of leather.

-The condition is very good to excellent.
+The condition is almost excellent.
 I found just one small (3/8") split in the black velvet.
 The boots have been worn, as shown by the marks on the soles.

 They measure 8 1/4" long.